joaobaptista03/Program_Executing_Monitoring_C/README.md

+## Program Executing Monitoring

-## Monitor
+## Description

-This is a simple C program that acts as a monitor for a set of processes.
+This University project involves creating a C program that manages and monitors process executions in a Unix-like system.
+It features process creation, execution using fork-exec patterns, real-time monitoring through FIFOs (named pipes), and performance analysis by tracking execution times.
+The project aims to provide practical insights into operating systems' process management and inter-process communication.

 ### Prerequisites